 The Back Story

 Democracy Dialogue began as a way to share transcripts and videos from an historical encounter between Mohamed ElBaradei and Rajmohan Gandhi that took place in Egypt in 2012 during the turbulent post-revolution period.
 In this time of enormous hope mixed with tremendous uncertainty, professor Linda Herrera, director of the Global Studies in Education program at the University of Illinois at Urbana Champaign (UIUC), led a small delegation from Illinois that included Rajmohan and Usha Gandhi and Egyptian science professor Magdy Elabady.
 Our goal was to meet and support Egyptian youth and engage in a dialogue with Dr. Mohamed ElBaradei about the Egyptian uprising, Gandhi's experiences during India's independence movement, and ways for navigating our times of uprisings, mass migrations, precarity, and struggles for democratic change.
 The project and the media derived from it are coordinated by professor Herrera.
 For more background on Democracy Dialogue and the ElBaradei-Gandhi encounter see articles in Mada Masr , Jadaliyya, and Illinois News Bureau.

 GLOBAL STUDIES TEAM

 A group of international graduate students in the Global Studies in Education program at UIUC contributed to Democracy Dialogue to ensure the project's global reach.
-They translated transcripts, subtitled to videos, and organized social media in Arabic, Chinese, Korean, and Urdu.
+They translated transcripts, subtitled videos, and organized social media in Arabic, Chinese, Korean, and Urdu.

 GRAPHIC DESIGN BY SHIVA BAYAT